 Whenever I feel that I’m not dedicated enough to one of my goals, and that I’m failing because I’m not trying hard enough, I’ll be very strict with myself.
 But that will come out of a place of self-love—I’m being strict because I’m coaching myself to be on track with my higher goals and aspirations, with my deeper desires.
 I’m being strict with myself because I love myself and the causes that I pursue—and not because I believe that I need punishment, or that I think I’m not good enough.

 Self-discipline is an expression of self-love and self-respect—otherwise it would be meaningless.
 We seek to keep ourselves on track with our goals and aspirations, we seek to grow, and we coach ourselves to do and be our best, all because we love ourselves.
 We want the best out of ourselves and for ourselves.
+It is the higher mind coaching the lower mind, for the sake of the benefit of the whole system.

 So my invitation is this: let’s shift from self-compassion to self-love.
 From the need to soothe ourselves to the commitment to our values, and the willingness to sacrifice for them.
 From relying on ourselves for mercy to relying on ourselves for strength.
 From being a hurt child to being a strong child.